GatekeeperHaig/Stellaris-Modding-Den/readme.txt

-This repository hosts mod development for mods associated with the Stellaris Modding Den discord community and the ExO-EPRS Dev Team.
+This repository hosts mod development for several different mod authors associated with the Stellaris Modding Den discord community and the CGM Modding Team.